luozhaoyu/luozhaoyu.github.io/_posts/2015-04-07-DB-topics-query.md

 200 distinct values.
 Finally, also assume that the method described in class for mapping bit position to record in page is being used.
     * How many bitmaps will be in the index?
+        * 200, since there are 200 distinct values
     * How many bits will be in each bitmap?
+        * 1000000, every recrod has corresponding index
     * What is the total number of “1” bits in all of the bitmaps?
+        * 1000000, every record has 1 corresponding value

 #### Column store
 * Why might one expect cache utilization to be better with a column store than a traditional row store?
 For what kind of query do you expect this to be important?